Running Training Paces Calculator

-Enter a recent race result to get your training paces and personalised training sessions.
+Enter a recent race result to get your training paces and personalized training sessions.

-We work on the basis of five main training paces: easy, sub-threshold, threshold/tempo, interval/VO2 max, and speed endurance.
+This tool allows you to calculate five main running training paces: easy, sub-threshold, threshold/tempo, interval/VO2 max, and speed endurance.

 Your race pace - which may or may not fall into the range of one of these five paces - is also important.
 And additionally, all runners should work on basic speed, which for distance runners is effectively achieved by regularly including strides in your training.